Major EventsVisit Mankato

 Blue Earth County Fair Grounds

-The 158th Blue Earth County Fair will be in Garden City, Minnesota July 27-30.
+The 159th Blue Earth County Fair is held in Garden City, Minnesota.
 A carnival, lots of entertainment, food, 4-H exhibits, animals and grandstand events are all part of this year’s fair.
 The Blue Earth County Fair is the oldest County Fair in Minnesota and the longest running County Fair in its current spot.
 The beautiful oak-covered fairgrounds make the Fair quite the relaxing and fun place families want to come spent time doing things together and learning about the agricultural education Blue Earth County has to offer.

 Award-winning rib chefs from all across the country gather to provide sticky, spicy eats at Riverfront Park each summer.
 Bring the whole family and be entertained by a wide variety of live bands and games for the kids.